DATA-DOG/gophers.lt/content/post/go1.7.celebration.md

 *Acceptance and integration testing with godog* - Behavior driven development (BDD) framework for golang.
 Godog is cucumber implementation for GO.

+*Profiling Go Programs: A Case Study* - Learn to use go-torch to grok your code.
+Highlights from my efforts to tune one library's performance.
+Real code, no synthetic examples.

 {{% img src="/posts/1.6-release-party/fancygopher.jpg" class="gophers"
 title="Gopher 1.7 celebration meetup" %}}